 Watkins Glen State Park

-Only the Gorge Trail offers the best views of the waterfalls and all the caves.
+Gorge Trail: The Gorge Trail offers the most stunning experience and gorgeous views of the waterfalls and all the caves.
 The trail is open from mid-May until late October.
-It's closed from the beginning of November.
+It's usually closed from the beginning of November.
 Depending on the weather it could be a little earlier or later.
-The peak waterfall flow is in spring.
-The flow gets worse in summer and often better in fall again.
-Autumn brings beautiful foliage as well.

 Best months without the massive summer crowds, great views, open Gorge Trail and pleasant weather: mid-May until early-June or September (after Labor Day) until late October.
 But still, try to avoid weekends or go early.
 It's worth it!